TarekElshami/EventsCrafters/README.md

 - **Recommend by category**: This algorithm will choose the events to be featured in a registered user's home page based on the most common tags among events the user has attended.

 ## 🎯Optional features
--  **Sign-ups over time**: A chart displaying how many people have signed up for an event over time.
--  **Views chart**: A chart displaying the views an event has received over time.
--  **Filter by User Rating algorithm**: An algorithm that would promote events published by users whose previous events have been rated positively.
 -  **PDF integration**: allow users to download a PDF holding event information upon sign-up.
--  **Chat**: give users the possibility of speaking to each other through the app, and/or create a chatroom for each event where users can discuss it.

 ***
 ### ♨️Phase 1
 ***